rikardvinge/explainpolysvm/README.rst

 Without compression, the number of interactions in this transformation is of order :math:`O(p^d)`, where :math:`p` is the number of features in the original space, and :math:`d` the polynomial degree of the kernel.
 The compression reduces the number of interactions by keeping only one copy of each unique interaction, with a compression ratio of :math:`d!:1`.
-Even so, it is not recommended to use too large :math:`p` or :math:`d`.
+Even so, it is not recommended to use too large :math:`p` or :math:`d`, both because of potential memory issues but also due to the decreasing explainability in models with very large kernel spaces.

 Example usage
 =============